-Sec 104-22-9 Parking
+Sec 104-22-9 Parking and Internal Block Access.

 Each application for development shall include a parking plan that demonstrates that sufficient parking will be provided by the street parking adjacent to the building or an off-street parking lot within 1000 feet of the building.
-All parking lots shall be hard-surface asphalt or concrete.
+With exception to seasonal day-skiing parking lots, all parking lots shall be hard-surface asphalt or concrete.
 Street parking not adjacent to the lot's street-frontage shall not be counted in determining that sufficient parking has been provided.

 Except for residential uses, the Land Use Authority may reduce the minimum parking spaces required if sufficient evidence suggests that the required number of spaces is excessive for the building and proposed use or uses therein.
 If a change of use occurs, more parking may be required if the new use merits it, as determined by the Land Use Authority.
 The applicant proposing to change the use shall be required to provide the additional off-street parking within 1000 feet of the use.